lazarsalt14/commnets_assignment6/README.md

 * **`statistics.txt`**
   Contains useful metrics and data collected during the simulation.
 This may include traffic statistics, node performance, or other relevant insights depending on the implementation.
+* **`statistics.png`**
+  A graphical representation of the collected data.
+This file visualizes key metrics from the simulation using plots, making it easier to interpret trends and performance.

 ## Customization